statesman/city-council-districts/README.md

 =======================================

 Database is published but it is still in flux as data is added and the database has morphed.
 These notes hopefully will help keep track.

+Making a change just to test some github stuff.

   * [Public](http://projects.statesman.com/databases/city-council-districts/)
   * [Edit](http://projects.statesman.com/databases/city-council-districts/edit/)